Companies House API is open, why do we need you?

 - Age Restrictions– Some of the data offered by Companies House via the API has a limit of five years.
 This means a lot of data covering older dissolved companies and their directors is no longer available.

 - Legal Consequences– Although the data that Companies House offers is in the public domain as a legal requirement, directors are permitted to ask for their address to be suppressed from the public register.
-If a director removes their information from the register, you need to make sure you update your own records accordingly or risk falling foul of General Data Protection Regulations (GDPR).
+If a director removes their information from the register, you need to make sure you update your own records accordingly or risk falling foul of General Data Protection Regulations (GDPR), nice summary and infographic here.

 - No Service Guarantees – Since Companies House API services are free, there are no service guarantees attached.
 The system operates on a legacy infrastructure that may sometimes struggle to maintain the usage levels expected of it, this is further compounded by the API’s extreme popularity.
 As you might expect, these factors make the system prone to outages.
 Recently, a Freedom of Information request revealed that the Companies House API suffered a total of 89 hours of major outages in 2018 alone, each of which lasted more than 10 minutes.